onflow/cadence/runtime/language.md

 const value: Int? = account.getStored(Int)
 ```

 It is only possible to store **one** value per type at the root of an account.
 Storing primitive values (e.g., integers, booleans) at the root of an account is possible, but not very practical – it is unclear what the value means.

-If a single primitive value, multiple values of the same type, or even more complex data should be stored, composite data types (like structures and classes) have to be used.
+If a single primitive value, multiple values of the same type, or even more complex data should be stored, composite data types (structures, classes, and resources) have to be used.

 This requirement to declare and use composite data types is intentional, and not a "workaround".
 It makes storage declarative and explicit.
 Types declaratively describe what data is stored (through the name of the type), describe and specify what values are stored (through the names of the fields), and specify what types the values have (through the type annotations of the fields).